ssbc/visual-docs/js/how-it-works.md

 1. Grab the data that I need from each `anim` object in the `timeline`
 2. Perform calculations on that data where necessary
 3. Put the data into an object with the same general shape as a CSS animation declaration
-4. Do a whole lot of nested looping and string manipulation to format ithe object as CSS
+4. Do a whole lot of nested looping and string manipulation to format the object as CSS
+5. Insert the CSS animations into a new `<style>` section of the document
+6. Delete all `<script>` elements